Table of Contents

 If you suffer from chronic pain, sleepless nights, cognitive cloudiness, and the other symptoms of fibromyalgia, you may be searching for a natural way to get some relief.
-The connection between neck and jaw problems and fibromyalgia helps to substantiate the connection to an atlas misalignment.
+The link between neck and jaw problems and fibromyalgia helps to substantiate the connection to an atlas misalignment.
 Thus, it’s worth a try to at least have an evaluation by a specialist in this niche.
 Therefore, we are happy to introduce you to upper cervical chiropractic.

 Upper cervical care is gentle and precise.
-It involves diagnostic imaging that can measure atlas misalignments down to hundredths of a degree.
-As a result, adjustments are tailored to each patient’s need and are long-lasting, leading to less frequent visits over time.
+It involves the use of diagnostic imaging that can measure atlas misalignments down to hundredths of a degree.
+As a result, adjustments can be tailored to meet each patient’s needs and are long-lasting, leading to less frequent visits over time.
 Therefore, upper cervical chiropractic can be a cost-effective form of care besides being safe and gentle.
 That is certainly important when you are dealing with a chronic health condition that often is accompanied by big medical bills and few results to show for them.